 "Some other time, then," he called after them.
 Belatedly, and a little awkwardly, he added, "Ladies."

 A/N: Greetings, Dear Readers!

-Here it is, as promised - my new OC, Felline (feline, get it, but it's pronounced fah-LEEN.
-I know, bad pun, but I like how feminine her name is.
-Felline is definitely too feminine for what is about to happen, but in this trait, I hope I have given her room to grow).
+Here it is, as promised - my new OC, Felline (like a feline, get it, but it's pronounced fah-LEEN.
+I know, bad pun, but I like how feminine the name is).
 I was so excited to see this reboot of the ThunderCats universe, and equally crushed to see it languish in cancellation.
 The world is so rich and the characters so likeable (or hateable, as the case may be) that my OC was born before I was many episodes in.

 Please review!
 I hope to receive comments of all kinds - good, bad, and indifferent.
 I want to know what you think, and I am always open to constructive criticism. :3 Plus, I will return all reviews.
 Pinkie promise.